AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. Click **Edit** to define the [package contents.](#package-contents) Click **OK** after you are finished editing the settings.

-1. To confirm what the package will hold you can use **Preview**.
-This performs a dry run of the build process and lists everything that will be added to the package when it is actually built.

 1. You can now [Build](#building-a-package) your package.

 It is not compulsory to immediately build the package after creating it.
 An unbuilt package contains no content and consists of only the filter data and other metadata of the package.